 We have participants from time to time who benefit from one-to-one support.
 If you would like to combine gardening and supporting others and have some relevant background – professional or informal, we would love to hear from you.
 Contact us if you are interested in volunteering opportunities

-Our Summer Newsletter has details of events, top tips on supporting wildlife, and a selection of creatures to look out for in our allotments and gardens at this time of year.
+Our Newsletters offered top tips on supporting wildlife in our allotments and gardens at different times of year.

-We have been consulting with allotment holders to find out what sort of support would be most helpful to protecting and attracting wildlife on their allotments.
 The results of responses to our survey from 90 participants with allotments on 14 sites in and around Lewes can be viewed here.
 In summary 96.5% of respondents said growing fruit and vegetables was most important to them.
 Second most important was supporting and enjoying wildlife at 58.1%.
 70% of respondents said that they are interested in monitoring wildlife on their plot.
-There is still time to take part in our allotment survey by clicking here or scan the QR code here.

 Wilding the garden